Faioa/CRV-Projects/Project_IaC/TME_7/README.md

 ```

 The service uses the address **10.107.93.52** and listens on port **80**.\
 We can now modify the ConfigMap and apply it.
+This ConfigMap overwrites the *src/config.js* file in the frontend's container with the correct IP of the **node-redis** server.
 ```
 $ kubectl apply -f redis-react-config.yaml
 ```